The British Fruit

 to 325 degrees F (160 degrees C).)

-then remove from heat, and let cool till lukewarm.
-Stir into this mixture the lightly beaten eggs, flour, baking soda, vanilla extract and
+cooled, stir in the lightly beaten eggs, flour, baking soda, vanilla extract

 comes out clean.
-Remove from oven and let cool on a wire rack.
+Remove from oven and let cool on a wire rack for

-Cover and store, if possible, for a few days before serving.
+If possible, cover and store for a few days before serving.
 This

 fruit cake can be frozen.